Williamlai2002/Voltage-Regulator/README.md

 # Features
-1. Regulator Output Voltage(V_out) is between 3V and 3.6V with a nominal value of 3.3V
+1. Regulator Output Voltage is between 3V and 3.6V with a nominal value of 3.3V
 2. The system include overvoltage protection for the output, this ensures that even when the  input voltage exceeds the maximum tolerable voltage of the LM317 which is 40V, that the output voltage is a safe voltage.
 3. The system voltage includes a reverse bias protection for the input, this ensures that no components of the circuit are damaged when the polarity of the input voltage is reversed.
 4. The system includes a function to stabilise output ripple to ensure that the output does not receive too much noise when a high frequency noise is added in the input.
 High frequency noise can be passed through the regulator to the output which may cause rippling in the output.